 Bachelor of Science in Nursing

 BSN-prepared nurses have an advantage when it comes to seeking employment.
-Healthcare organizations have pushed for nurses to get their BSN and schools have increased their capacity to keep up with the number of nurses going back to school.
+Healthcare organizations have pushed for nurses to get their BSN and schools have increased their capacity to keep up with the demand.

 Master of Science in Nursing

-If you have an MSN and are looking to move into a leadership position, it will likely be a competitive process.
+If you have an MSN and are looking to move into a leadership position, be prepared a competitive process.
 Your level of education will stand out but given the level of competition and the fact that fewer leadership jobs exist, you will want to utilize other skills during the hiring process to get the job.

 For more information visit Master of Science in Nursing.